CFD Death Café

 - Memoir Writing Workshop

-Having the greatest concern for the health and safety of our community and friends, we have postponed in-person CFD Death Café gatherings for the next three months.
+Having the greatest concern for the health and safety of our community and friends, we have postponed in-person CFD Death Café gatherings.
 We will, however, be meeting virtually!